Ashwanikumarkashyap/context-based-video-seek-google-cloud-intelligent-video/README.md

 Search was revolutionized by Google, and today it's the leader amongst all.
 Why is it so?
 Because it never stagnates!

 # Motivation
-Lets think of some situations,
+Lets think of some situations.
-I wanna see a part of a Friends episode amongs all season where Brad Pitt shows up.
+* I wanna see a part of a Friends episode amongs all season where Brad Pitt shows up.
-I wanna see the airport battle in Captain America: Civil War.
+* I wanna see the airport battle in Captain America: Civil War.
-I wanna only watch the heated moments in a football match, nobody likes the fillers right?
+* I wanna only watch the heated moments in a football match, nobody likes the fillers right?
-Or anything random like, I wanna watch penguins from a video about Antarctica on NatGeo!
+* Or anything random like, I wanna watch penguins from a video about Antarctica on NatGeo!

 But the issue is, -pause, that nobody remembers the actual timestamps.
 You don't know when your desired content occurs in the video :(

 Have you ever thought it would have been better if we were able to jump to our favorite portion of the video without actually seeking